MicrosoftDocs/azure-docs/articles/storsimple/storsimple-8000-install-update-51.md

 Update 5.1 includes non-disruptive security updates that can be applied through the Azure portal or by the hotfix method.

-If you apply Update 5.1 from the Azure portal, a set of manual and automatic pre-checks are done prior to the install to determine the device health in terms of hardware state and network connectivity.
-These pre-checks are performed only when you apply the updates from the Azure portal.
+If you apply Update 5.1 from the Azure portal, manual and automatic pre-checks are done to determine the device health in terms of hardware state and network connectivity.
+These pre-checks occur only when you apply the updates from the Azure portal.

 If you'd rather use the hotfix method, we strongly recommend that you install Update 5 first using the instructions in [Install Update 5 on your StorSimple device](storsimple-8000-install-update-5.md).
 Then follow the steps in [Install Update 5.1 as a hotfix](#install-update-51-as-a-hotfix), below, to install Update 5.1.